coreos/fleet/Documentation/unit-files-and-scheduling.md

 See [more information](#unit-scheduling) on these parameters and how they impact scheduling decisions.

-In versions of fleet <= 0.8.0, the following options are available.
+In versions of flt <= 0.8.0, the following options are available.
 They are deprecated and should be migrated to the new options as soon as possible.

 | Option Name | Description |
 |-------------|-------------|